-Do you relate to the reasons why you should be on the indieweb, but are not sure how to get there?
-You have found the right page!
+Do the reasons why resonate with you, but you are not sure how to get on the IndieWeb?

-With each step below, you will gain understanding and more ownership of your online identity & content, steadily making progress with your website.
+With each step below, you will gain understanding and more ownership of your online identity & content, steadily making progress with your personal web presence.

 Videos and Articles

 Watch a video or read an article, suitable for all levels:

 - ▶️ Why We Need the #IndieWeb at PDF 2014 (13:15. longer: ▶️ The Once and Future IndieWeb 41:49)

 - ▶️ Taking Back The Web / Building Blocks of the Indie Web at Webstock ‘18 (27:26. slides)